stockphrase/no-silo/content/resources/FAQs/index.md

 > ### Sort of.

 Sometimes life intervenes in our plans and rudely sets us back.
 If you get hit by a bus or contract ebola, asking for a paper extension is a reasonable request.
 But generally it is a bad idea to request an extension unless you find yourself in a similarly extreme situation.
 Many faculty are reluctant to give extensions because of a duty to the principle of fairness: if one student is granted an extension, the other students who turned their work in on time are disadvantaged.
-For that reason I deduct a full letter grade for each day an assignment is late.
-Take as much extra time as you wish; however, you should be prepared to face the consequences.
 Of course, if you have a serious emergency that prevents you from completing work, I will be happy to work out a new due date.

 {{< /details >}}

 {{< details "5.
-Do you have a grading rubric?" >}}

-#
-> ### No.

-I do not have a formalized rubric to explain the exact nature of the A, B, C, D, and F essay.
-See #7.
-However, my handbook does discuss the [**characteristics of all good academic writing**](/resources/open-handbook/chapter-5).

-{{< /details >}}

-{{< details "6.
 How many times can I bring my paper to you?" >}}

 #
 > ### As many as you like.
 But...